alango/list-merge/specification.md

 - **List Completion Status**: Input lists show visual indication when all items have been processed

 ### 2.4 Tagging System
-- **Source Tags**: Automatically applied tags showing which input list each item originated from
 - **Custom Tags**: Users can create and manage freeform text tags with customizable colors
 - **Tag Pool**: Dedicated area displaying all created tags that can be dragged onto items
+- **Bidirectional Tag Synchronization**: Tags are synchronized between input list items and main list items using shared item IDs
-- **Tag Assignment**: Tags can be applied by dragging from tag pool to items or through the properties panel
+- **Tag Assignment**: Tags can be applied by dragging from tag pool to items or through inline tag management
 - **Multi-Select Tagging**: Users can select multiple items and apply tags to all selected items simultaneously
 - **Visual Tag Display**: Tags are visually distinct with customizable colors and clearly labeled on items
 - **Duplicate Prevention**: System prevents creation of duplicate tag names within a project